 Once the Department receives an application for a Widow’s Pension, the eligibility criteria are verified.
 Then the average of the spouse/partner’s paid and/or credited contributions is calculated.
 Calculations of the spouse/partner’s pensionable income are also effected.
 Finally, this leads to the applicable rate of the pension payable to that particular widow/er.
 Once this process is finalized, payments will be issued regularly on a 4-weekly basis.

-What are the relevant contributions conditions to be entitled for a widow/er pension?
+What are the relevant contributions conditions to be entitled for a widow/er or Survivor’s pension?

 Every type of Pension is subject to a contribution test.
 The test for the Widows Pension Scheme which existed since 1956 is subject to a minimum of 156 contributions which should have been paid by the late spouse/partner during his/her working life, and during which period an average of 20 contributions per year should have been paid or credited.
 The contribution average may affect the pension rate.
 In the case of a Survivor’s Pension Entitlement, the first contribution test specifies that the late spouse/partner should have worked for at least 10 years.
-The second test specifies that during a 30 year period of insurance (or more depending on the year of birth*), a minimum average of 15 contributions per year should have been paid.
-The 30 year period is divided into two: the last 10 years prior to death of spouse/partner; and any other 20 year period.
-The 30 year period (or more) may be shortened in circumstances where a spouse/partner dies at a relatively young age.
+The second test specifies that during a 30-year period of insurance (or more depending on the year of birth*), a minimum average of 15 contributions per year should have been paid.
+The 30-year period (or more) is divided into two: the last 10 years prior to death of spouse/partner; and any other 20 year period.
+The 30-year period may be shortened in circumstances where a spouse/partner dies at a relatively young age.
 The applicable pension rate in such a circumstance is also subject to the contribution average.